 Men are exposed to the risk of heart diseases like fatal complications, stroke, high blood pressure, and cardiovascular disease more than women.
 Based on recent surveys, in every three men, one or more have some cardiovascular disease.
 It is also confirmed that more than 3 million men are at risk of suffering from a stroke.
-High blood pressure is known to be common among men below 45 years, but it can be efficiently controlled with regular visits to Coolangatta Medical Centre that has bulk billing for pension and concession and DVA card holders and children under 16yo Bulk Billing doctors Tweed Heads.
+High blood pressure is known to be common among men below 45 years, but it can be efficiently controlled with regular visits to Coolangatta Medical Centre that has restricted bulk billing for pension and concession and DVA card holders and children under 16yo.

 Respiratory Disease Like COPD

 The smoker’s cough may be the first symptom of most life-threatening diseases like COPD, lung cancer, and emphysema.
 The Lung Association has confirmed that the number of men diagnosed with lung cancer increase every year.
 Smoking accounts for almost 80% of lung cancers.

 Research by the Centers for Disease Control and Prevention confirmed that men are at higher risk of dying or getting hospitalised owing to alcohol-related conditions.
 Men are prone to emotional drinking and higher sexual assault against women.
 Alcohol risk men suffering from throat, liver, colon, esophagus, and mouth throat.